Azuxe/skydjo-app/README.md

 npx expo start
 ```

 Open the Expo app on your device or simulator.
-A new **Lobby** tab is available to test socket communication.
+A new **Lobby** tab lets you create or join a lobby, chat with other players and start a game.

+### Using the lobby

+1. Pick a random name is generated automatically when you open the lobby screen.
+2. Enter a lobby code and press **Create** to create a new lobby or **Join** to join an existing one.
+3. Share the code with friends so they can join.
+4. Chat in real time and, if you are the host, press **Start Game** to begin.